 If you only need gluten-free pumpkin seeds or pumpkin seed flour, you have a few more options.
 NOW brand pumpkin seed kernels, both organic and conventional, is available for a very reasonable price at VitaCost.
 Click on your preference, organic or conventional, to check it out.

-If you don’t have any food allergies and simply want grain-free, vegan, Paleo and Whole30 friendly tortillas or wraps packed with all of the nutrients that pumpkin seeds offer, you can buy pumpkin seeds almost anywhere.
+If you don’t have any food allergies and simply want grain-free, vegan and Paleo friendly tortillas or wraps packed with all of the nutrients that pumpkin seeds offer, you can buy pumpkin seeds almost anywhere.
 I buy shelled pumpkin seeds in the refrigerated “Bulk” section (generic branded nuts, seeds, flours and grains) at Natural Grocers or King Soopers (Kroger).
 Most grocery stores sell a generic brand of nuts and seeds, or of course, you can check out VitaCost for their brand of pumpkin seeds.

 Tools & Tips

 These low carb pumpkin seed flour tortillas are so delicious and pliable that nobody will know they're Paleo, vegan and nutritious!
 Time to conquer taco night.Click To Tweet